owlbeardm/kedom-public-docs/рathfinder_rules/leveling_up.md

 1. Add **class features** from your [class](https://2e.aonprd.com/Classes.aspx) advancement table.
     1. Select feats as indicated on your [class](https://2e.aonprd.com/Classes.aspx) advancement table.
 For ancestry feats, see [Ancestries](https://2e.aonprd.com/Ancestries.aspx).
 For class feats, see your [class entry](https://2e.aonprd.com/Classes.aspx).
 For general feats and skill feats, see [Feats](https://2e.aonprd.com/Feats.aspx) (*skill feats* type of *general feats*, so you can select *skill feat* in place of *general feat*).
     1. Add spells and spell slots if your class grants spellcasting.
 See [Spells](https://2e.aonprd.com/Spells.aspx) for spells.
 If your class has *signature spells* feature select them.
 (Note that your cantrips and focus spells heightened to maximum level available to you)
+    1. Add other features (like *skill increase* or expertises).
-1. Gain ability boosts as staited in [Gradual Ability Boosts](https://2e.aonprd.com/Rules.aspx?ID=1300) (this is varian rule).
+1. Gain ability boosts as staited in [Gradual Ability Boosts](https://2e.aonprd.com/Rules.aspx?ID=1300) (this is a varian rule).
-1. Add new bonus from [Automatic Bonus Progression](https://2e.aonprd.com/Rules.aspx?ID=1357) table (this is varian rule).
+1. Add new bonus from [Automatic Bonus Progression](https://2e.aonprd.com/Rules.aspx?ID=1357) table (this is a varian rule).
 1. Adjust bonuses from feats and other abilities that are based on your level or you proficiencies.

 ### Leveling-Up using **character.pf2.tools**